By Joanie Fuller

-Joanie Fuller is vice president of the Goodland Civic Association.
-She and her husband of 46 years, David Fuller, are residents of Goodland.
+Joanie Fuller is the President of the Goodland Civic Association.
+She and her husband of 48 years, David Fuller, are residents of Goodland.